 Many traders enjoy trading cryptocurrencies, including Bitcoin because they are volatile instruments that are subject to unpredictable swings.
 Long-term traders may prefer to purchase the underlying asset, hoping the value grows over time, while others prefer to trade Contracts for Difference (CFDs).
 Each method allows traders access to the crypto market in its own way.

 Like owning gold, silver, or any other potential store of value, the owner is speculating that in the future, the price of the item will rise.

 Owners of Bitcoin are exposed to long-term risk by lacking historical data to predict if their coin will hold value in the future.
 In addition, they need to store their digital currency in an acceptable digital wallet.
 Once they want to make a purchase or sell their coin, they will need to go to the open market and ensure that they have the proper password for their wallet.

-With CFDs, traders do not need to own the underlying asset.
-Rather, they can use a trading platform to open a position against Bitcoin’s price movements by opening long or short positions.
+With Bitcoin CFDs, traders do not need to own the underlying asset.
+Rather, they can use a trading platform like Plus500 to open a position against Bitcoin’s price movements by opening long or short positions.
 When trading with Plus500, traders can open leveraged positions, gaining greater exposure to the instrument without paying commission.